-A UTM database application can be terminated abnormally as a result of errors or by the administrator; see the section "Terminating a UTM application abnormally" on page 98.
+A UTM database application can be terminated abnormally as a result of errors or by the administrator; see the section "Terminating a UTM application abnormally".
 Following an abnormal application termination, the database or KDCFILE may be in an inconsistent state.